The evolution to legitimate hunting rifles.

 Rock River Arms Coyote

-Barrel Length 20" Wilson Chromoly HBAR
+Barrel Length 20" Wilson Chromoly HBARRate of twist: 1 in 9"

 Overall Length: 38.5"